-No dividend was paid or declared by the Company in the year ended to 31 December 2021 and up to the date of this report.
+No dividend was paid or declared by the Company in the year ended to 31 December 2022 and up to the date of this report.
+The Board continues to review its dividend policy and expects over time to return cash to shareholders through a combination of dividends and share buybacks as profitability allows.